Your TAM Slide Won't Survive Due Diligence. Here's How to Fix It.

 What a Defensible Market Sizing Looks Like

-Here's the methodology we use at Sagentix for every Phase 1 Market Intelligence engagement:
+Here's the methodology we use at Sagentix for every Phase 1 Market Intelligence engagement Sagentix Phase 01 Market Intelligence, 2026.

 Step 1: NAICS-Coded Industry Identification

 Start with the specific NAICS industry codes that your product or service addresses.
-This isn't "the cloud market" — it's "Software Publishing in the US (NAICS 51121)" and "IT Security Consulting (NAICS 54162)."
+This isn't "the cloud market" — it's "Software Publishing in the US (NAICS 51121)" and "Administrative Management and General Management Consulting (NAICS 541611)."
+Industry-specific NAICS anchoring allows a diligence partner to independently retrieve the same revenue and firm-count data the founder used, without guessing at definitions (VerticalIQ, 2026).

 Step 2: Revenue Data from Authoritative Sources